harness/developer-hub/docs/continuous-integration/use-ci/caching-ci-data/saving-cache.md

 ---
 title: Save and Restore Cache from S3
 description: Caching enables you to share data across stages.
-It also speed up builds by reusing the expensive fetch operation from previous jobs.
+It also speeds up builds by reusing the expensive fetch operation from previous jobs.
 tags:
    - helpDocs
 sidebar_position: 30